isc-projects/stork/README.md

 <img align="right" src="/doc/static/stork-square-200px.png">

 Stork is an open source ISC project providing a monitoring application and dashboard for ISC Kea DHCP and (eventually) ISC BIND 9.
 A limited configuration management for Kea is available and is expected to grow substantially in the near future.

-The project is currently in rapid development, with monthly releases rolling out new features.
+The project is currently in rapid development, with bi-monthly releases rolling out new features.
 See [wiki pages](https://gitlab.isc.org/isc-projects/stork/-/wikis/home) for useful links to download page, release notes, self-guided demo, screenshots and much more.

 For details, please see the [Stork Administrator Reference Manual](https://stork.readthedocs.io) or the [Stork wiki](https://gitlab.isc.org/isc-projects/stork/-/wikis/home).

 # Build Instructions